 Sellers can list with a top local agent for just $3,000 or 1% vs. the typical 2.5-3% rate you’ll get with TopAgentsRanked.
 And eligible Clever buyers get 0.5% of their home’s purchase price in cash back after closing.

-Our team spent more than 1,400 hours researching TopAgentsRanked and other agent matching services.
 Read on to learn how TopAgentsRanked compares to the competition — or skip ahead to read TopAgentsRanked reviews from real customers.

 Should you use TopAgentsRanked to find a realtor?

 👎 Where TopAgentsRanked misses the mark:

 TopAgentsRanked is not the best option if you’re looking for a real estate agent to help you buy or sell a house.

 Our team tested TopAgentsRanked and while we did find its customer service representatives were knowledgeable and professional, the company fell short in most other areas.